uiceds/cee-492-project-2025-gasc/cee492_report.typ

   #v(0.3em)

-= Exploratory Data Analysis (EDA)
+= Exploratory Data Analysis

-This study initially aimed to integrate diverse datasets from the USGS to ancillary datasets related to stream flow and weather data.
-The core datasets contained cross-sectional geometry, longitudinal streambed profiles, bridge pier geometry and location, along with water surface profiles.
-However, the Exploratory Data Analysis (EDA) phase revealed that harmonizing these disparate, independent datasets presented significant logistical challenges that threatened the project's feasibility.
-Consequently, the research team used the EDA process to refine the study's scope, shifting focus from broad hydraulic integration toward identifying actionable trends in streambed elevation changes to predict trends and optimize inspection intervals.
+Initially, this study aimed to integrate diverse USGS datasets with ancillary stream flow and meteorological data.
+The core datasets comprised cross-sectional geometry, longitudinal streambed profiles, bridge pier geometry and locations, and water surface profiles.
+However, the EDA phase revealed that harmonizing these disparate, independent datasets presented significant logistical challenges that threatened the project's feasibility.
+Consequently, the EDA findings were used to refine the study's scope, shifting the focus from broad hydraulic integration toward identifying actionable trends in streambed elevation changes to predict future behavior and optimize inspection intervals.

 == Dataset - "Bridge scour data at selected bridge sites in Montana"